silvabyte/ArcataAI/README.md

 Job application tracking that puts candidates first.

 Most job platforms treat candidates as the product.
-Arcata is built with empathy for people actually trying to find jobs—no dark patterns, no paywalls hiding public job links, no predatory tactics.
+Arcata is built with empathy for people actually trying to find jobs.
+No dark patterns, no paywalls hiding public job links, no predatory tactics.

 Your data is yours.
 The code is open source under the O'Saasy license.
 If you're